Bourbon Plateau: Overview

-The Bourbon Plateau appears as a homogeneous urban constructed whole, within the more varied-looking Gare quarter.
+The Bourbon Plateau appears as a homogeneous urban constructed whole, within the more varied-looking Gare district.
 Through its imposing structures and historicist facades, and its tree-covered pavements, it gives off a certain Parisian flair.
 The Bourbon Plateau neighbourhood consists of eight building complexes with closed perimeter development and the former ARBED building, with the Rose Garden in the middle.
 It is bordered lengthwise by the bridgehead with the Banque et Caisse d'Épargne de l'État at the Adolphe Bridge and the Place de Paris, and crosswise by the Boulevard de la Pétrusse and the Rue Zithe.
 The Avenue de la Liberté – originally the Avenue Adolphe – forms the spine of the Bourbon Plateau and reaches down to the railway station, which is visible from the Adolphe Bridge.

 History

 The 1867 Treaty of London declared Luxembourg a neutral and independent state, and obliged the Prussian garrison to withdraw.
 The fortifications of the Fortress of Luxembourg were to be demolished or rendered unusable.
 When the corset of the fortifications had disappeared, the city could expand for the first time since the 14th century.
 This opened up areas outside the old city centre and fortress for development, including the Bourbon Plateau.